HuveD/micro_roo_manager/docs/specific/code_quality_rules.md

 # AI-Optimized Code Quality Guidelines

+## Document Organization Principles
+*   **File Size Limitation:** This guideline document, and any related documents forming part of this rule set, MUST be kept under 500 lines per file to maintain readability and manageability.
+*   **Single Responsibility for Guideline Files:** If this overall set of guidelines becomes too large or covers too many disparate topics to fit within the line limit of a single file, it MUST be split into multiple, smaller files.
+Each such file MUST address a distinct, cohesive area of concern (e.g., "Method Design Rules," "Conditional Logic Rules"), adhering to the Single Responsibility Principle for document organization.
+*   **Structured Management of Guideline Assets:** All components related to these guidelines (e.g., scripts for validation, configuration files, individual guideline documents if split) MUST be organized with high readability.
+Files, folders, and functional units (like functions or classes within associated scripts) MUST adhere to the Single Responsibility Principle.

 ## Core Principles
 *   **Strict Adherence:** These guidelines are foundational for maintaining high-quality, maintainable, and understandable code.
 *   **AI Assistance Focus:** This document also guides AI tools in providing feedback and refactoring suggestions based on these rules.